BriskenFinancials/use-case-template/cards/UC10000426-A-05-obtain-faq-or-chatbot-support-for-customer-queries.md

 ## Outcome

-You will be able to confidently Compile a comprehensive faq document addressing common queries about sap mbc, such as troubleshooting and feature explanations. accelerating progress and improving project alignment
+This enables you to compile a comprehensive FAQ document addressing common queries about SAP MBC, such as troubleshooting and feature explanations

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-A-05-bottom.png)